GaBrandao/full-stack-nanodegree/02_trivia_api/backend/README.md

 POST http://127.0.0.1:5000/quizzes
 ```

-* Recieve category and previous question parameters and return a random questions within the given category, if provided, and that is not one of the previous questions.
+* Recieve arguments category and previous questions, a list of question ids.

+* Returns a random questions within the given category, if provided, and that is not one of the previous questions.

 Sample request: